- Complete text bound in hardcover or softcover

 No: Steven Slate, from “Addiction Is Not a Brain Disease, It Is a Choice,” The Clean Slate (2016)

 Alan I. Leshner, director of the National Institute on Drug Abuse at the National Institutes of Health, believes that addiction to drugs and alcohol is not a behavioral condition but a treatable disease.
-Addition Theorist Steven Slate counters that addiction is not a true disease since there is no physical malfunction and the brains of addicts are normal.
+Addiction theorist Steven Slate counters that addiction is a personal choice and cannot be considered a brain disease.

 Issue: Does Watching Pornography Lead to Sexual Dysfunction?